 - 1. The upper freshwater reservoir must be filled with water prior to use. - 2.
 Compress the bellows pump located on the left corner of the toilet a few times to add water to the bowl. - 3.
-FLUSH the toilet by pulling the slide valve handle out (located on the front of the toilet). - 4.
+Flush the toilet by pulling the slide valve handle out (located on the front of the toilet). - 4.
 Compress the bellows pump until the bowl is rinsed. - 5.
 Close the slide valve handle by pushing it in fully.

-Portable Head With Deck Pump-out (optional)
+Portable Head With Deck Pump-out

-For flushing instructions, follow the steps outlined under "Portable Head Operation".
-To empty the portable head reservoir by use of a deck pump-out, follow the instructions below.
+To flush, follow the steps outlined under the "Portable Head Operation" section.
+To empty the portable head reservoir, by use of a deck pump-out, follow the instructions below.

-- 1. Remove the cap from the deck pump-out fitting located on the deck forward and outboard of the port console. - 2.
+- 1. Remove the cap from the deck pump-out fitting located in the starboard gunwale. - 2.
 Connect a vacuum hose from a pump-out station to the deck fitting and run until the reservoir is empty.
 Replace the cap on the deck pump-out fitting.